chaosmagpy.chaos.CHAOS¶

 If

-, field components are computed on a regular grid, which is created fromtheta
+True, field components are computed on a regular grid, which is created fromthetaandphias their outer product (defaults toFalse).

 - Returns: